Posted on December 4, 2021 by Kenan

 3. Boost your protein consumption.

 Protein is known as the "King of Nutrients," and it seems to have several superpowers.
 It's the most filling of the macronutrients because of its ability to influence appetite and satiation hormones.
 A study found that merely rising protein intake from 15% to 30% of calories resulted in people eating 441 fewer calories per day without deliberately limiting their intake.
-Furthermore, protein contributes in the maintenance of muscle mass, which influences the rate of your metabolism.
+Furthermore, protein contributes to the maintenance of muscle mass, which influences the rate of your metabolism.
 A high protein diet will boost your daily calorie burn by 80–100 calories.
 Each meal and snack should include a source of protein.
 It will make you feel fuller for longer, reduce cravings, and reduce the chances of overeating.
-Dairy items, almonds, peanut butter, beans, eggs and lean meat are all healthy sources of protein.
+Dairy items, almonds, peanut butter, beans, eggs, and lean meat are all healthy sources of protein.
+These all are the best source of a healthy diet plan to stay fit.

 4. Start with the greens.